EggGordo/Esplora-Servo-Joystick-Control/README.md

 # FAQ

-1."Can I use this program for my own program?"
+1."Can I use this program as a part of my own program?"

 Yes, you can.